 I hold demos from our warehouse in Ash Vale, Aldershot GU12 5QJ.
 At a demo you can see the nappies, discuss using cloth nappies in general and if baby has arrived you can have a nappy fitting as well so i can help you ensure the fit is right.
 Please be aware you are coming to a working warehouse and not a shop so make sure you wear warm clothes in winter and cool clothes in summer as well as sensible shoes.

-If you don't live near me I will still be able to help you via email or phone.
+If you don't live near me I will still be able to help you via email or phone or even on a Skype demo.
 I will weed out the unsuitable nappies before you order a trial to view/practise with them.
 I have also put my Nappy Lady demonstration videos online, both on the site and on my YouTube page.